directus/directus/docs/concepts/relationships.md

 An M2M is technically two relationships viewed as one.
 Each side has a O2M to the Junction Table that sits in the middle.
 In that sense, there really is no "M2M".
 :::

-::: tip Manual Reordering
+::: Manual Reordering
 To enable manual reordering for a M2M, simply add a numeric field to the junction table and set it as the [Collection Sort](#).
 :::

-::: tip Self-Referencing
+::: Self-Referencing
 You can also have a M2M relationship that connects items within the _same_ collection.
 A common example of this is "Related Articles", where each article might relate to many other articles.
 :::